DeNepo/study-lenses/DOCS.md

 - **`afterEach`**: Evaluated _after_ the pipeline has begun, and _after_ the current lens is evaluated. it will not be evaluated if an error occurs (unless using the `--recover` option)
 - **`onError`**: Evaluated if an error occurs in the pipeline. the pipeline does not recover after an error unless this hook returns `.recover === true`

+---

+> this is just some of the most useful options, to learn about them all start study-lenses and navigate to `?--docs`

 ### [`--help`](./options/--help)

 This hook sends a guide on how to use parameters, and the user guide for each Lens and Option.